Evaluation and Selection

 Making an Application to the GlobalP3HS Application Platform

 To apply to GlobalP3HS, you must first submit your candidature through the GlobalP3HS online application platform.
 Submissions can only be made during the call.
 However, until the deadline, you can work on the platform, save information, and return and change whenever you want to complete your proposal.
-Once you have submitted your application, however, no changes can be made anymore.
+Once the deadline for submission has arrived, no changes can be made anymore.
 Please note: there is no final submit button.
 The application platform will simply close.
 Here you will find instructions

 You are fully responsible for the preparation and submission of all material as defined on the GlobalP3HS website and in the application platform.
 This includes the information required from the referee, allowing him/her to submit a letter of recommendation in time for the deadline.
-For candidates applying under the sandwich model the letter of recommendation has to be submitted by the (potential) co-supervisor from the low/middle income countries (LMIC).
+For candidates applying under the sandwich model the letter of recommendation has to be submitted by the (potential) co-supervisor from the low/middle income country (LMIC).

-If you already found an SSPH+ faculty member interested in supervising your PhD studies, feel free to indicate her/him as ‘contact for referee’, inviting her/him to submit a letter of recommendation.
+If you already found an SSPH+ Faculty member interested in supervising your PhD studies, feel free to indicate her/him as ‘contact for referee’, inviting her/him to submit a letter of recommendation.

 The GlobalP3HS program manager will check submitted dossiers for completeness and adherence to the application rules.

 Delayed, incomplete or formally incorrect applications will not be considered in Step 2 (see below).
 Candidates who do not enter Step 2 will be informed by the end of the call’s deadline.
 They may re-submit a new application by the deadline of the next call, if any.

 GlobalP3HS Review Process